Updated: Apr 17

 It is normal for teens to feel awkward and nervous from time to time.
-Adolescence years can be full of change and growth.
-Most importantly, there are new people, new situations, new experiences.
+Adolescent years can be full of change and growth.
+Most importantly, there are new people, new situations, and new experiences.
 Sometimes all of this can be overwhelming, and that’s okay.
-However, if these feelings become frequent, intense, or interfere with everyday activities, social anxiety disorder might be present.
+However, social anxiety disorder might be present if these feelings become frequent and intense or interfere with everyday activities.

 What is social anxiety disorder (SAD)?

-Social Anxiety Disorder (SAD) is defined as being fearful or anxious about social situations, where they are vulnerable to possible judgment.
+Social Anxiety Disorder (SAD) is defined as being fearful or anxious about social situations where they are vulnerable to possible judgment.
 The fear is experiencing humiliation, embarrassment or rejection from others.
-SAD generally first emerges in early adolescence.
+SAD generally first emerge in early adolescence.
 However, this is not always the case.

 Examples of social situations include: